 This idea empowered writers to tell the stories they wanted and readers to pick and choose which tales fit their own vision of Sonja’s character.
 Don’t like Gail Simone’s origin story for Sonja where she spent three years in the gladiator pits of the King of Zamora?
 Ignore it.
 Don’t like the new Mark Russell series where the Emperor of Zamora is fighting Queen Sonja of Hyrkania?
 Ignore it.
 That said, I have the feeling not many fans will be ignoring Birth of the She-Devil.

 As Birth Of The She Devil opens, we are informed that Sonja is 18 years old and she is already a figure of legend and terror.
 After a lengthy overture which recreates Sonja’s first origin story (killing a king who has it in mind to enslave her) and establishing her as a lusty, hard-drinking force of nature, we get down to business and Lieberman’s actual plot.
 Sonja is looking for a missing friend, who has been abducted by Raka – a warlord who devotes his conquests to the god of Chaos and Slaughter.
-She is joined in this quest by the friend’s father, Ozzyus, who also serves as the story’s narrator and is introduced in a flashback as the man who found a young Sonja and took her in shortly after she killed the soldiers who murdered her family.
+She is joined in this quest by Ozzyus, the thief and mercenary who found a young Sonja and took her in shortly after she killed the soldiers who murdered her family.
+Ozzyus also serves as the story’s narrator.

 In the past my main issue with Lieberman’s writing was that Sonja’s character always seemed secondary to whatever story he wanted to tell.
 To give one example, he wrote a number of stories pitting Sonja against his version of Thulsa Doom, who was based less on any previous interpretation of the character and more Lieberman’s own ideas for an awesome anti-hero sorcerer.
 It was, perhaps, not a coincidence that Lieberman had acquired the rights to a Thulsa Doom solo movie and was trying to get it produced at that time.
 Lieberman also had an unfortunate habit of randomly choosing names from the Robert E. Howard cannon and placing them into his stories to make them more authentic to the world of Hyboria.